Loading

 Will the resource be updated?

-• Bloomsbury Design Library: New and revised content will be added to Bloomsbury Design Library twice a year at no extra charge.
+• Bloomsbury Design Library: New and revised content will be added to Bloomsbury Design Library once a year at no extra charge.
 Updates will include online exclusive articles from The Encyclopedia of Asian Design, a searchable image library, lesson plans, additional books in design and craft studies, and much more.

 • Bloomsbury Applied Visual Arts: Updated editions will be made available annually.
 Bloomsbury Applied Visual Arts is sold on a perpetual access basis, in which case each year’s update can be purchased separately by your institution.